Representation theory of the stabilizer subgroup of the point at infinity in Diff(S^1)

-where the last equality holds since the derivative of the inverse function on the corresponding point is the inverse number. \end{proof} \end{prp}
+where the last equality holds since the derivative of the inverse function on the corresponding point is the inverse number. \end{proof}

-We need the following well-known result \cite{thurston} \cite{mather} \cite{epstein}. \begin{thm} $\mathrm{Diff}(\mathbb{R})_c$ is a simple group, where $\mathrm{Diff}(\mathbb{R})_c$ is the group of smooth orientation-preserving diffeomorphisms of $\mathbb{R}$ whose supports are compact. \end{thm} Here, a support of a diffeomorphism means the closure of the set on which the given diffeomorphisms is not equal to the identity map.
+We need the following well-known result \cite{thurston} \cite{mather} \cite{epstein}. \begin{thm} The group $\mathrm{Diff}(\mathbb{R})_c$ is simple, where $\mathrm{Diff}(\mathbb{R})_c$ is the group of smooth orientation-preserving diffeomorphisms of $\mathbb{R}$ whose supports are compact. \end{thm} Here, a support of a diffeomorphism means the closure of the set on which the given diffeomorphisms is not equal to the identity map.

 \begin{cor} Let $B_c$ be the subgroup of $B_0$ whose elements have supports not containing $\theta = 0$.
-Then $B_c$ is simple. \begin{proof} There is a smooth diffeomorphism between $\mathbb{R}$ and $S^1 \setminus \{0\}$, for example, the stereographic projection.
-This diffeomorphism induces an isomorphism between $\mathrm{Diff}(\mathbb{R})_c$ and $B_c$. \end{proof} \end{cor}
+Then $B_c$ is simple. \end{cor} \begin{proof} There is a smooth diffeomorphism between $\mathbb{R}$ and $S^1 \setminus \{0\}$, for example, the stereographic projection.
+This diffeomorphism induces an isomorphism between $\mathrm{Diff}(\mathbb{R})_c$ and $B_c$. \end{proof}

 The following is a result similar to the fact $[\K_0,\K_0] = K_1$ which we have proved in theorem \ref{commalg}.